Extreme Dodgeball

-Extreme Dodgeball is an American game show based on the game of dodgeball that aired between 2004 and 2005 on the Game Show Network.
+Extreme Dodgeball is an American game show based on the game of dodgeball that aired from June 15, 2004 to November 22, 2005 on the Game Show Network.
 The series ran for three seasons, each of which featured six to eight teams of five to seven players.
 The first series followed gimmick teams, such as sumo wrestlers and jockeys, which changed over time into the third series with franchise-like teams representing cities.
-All three series are presented by Bil Dwyer and Zach Selwyn.
+All three seasons are presented by Bil Dwyer and Zach Selwyn.

 The series was created by Rich Cronin and produced by Mindless Entertainment and made to accompany the Rawson Marshall Thurber movie Dodgeball: A True Underdog Story.

 Standard rules

 The game is a variation of dodgeball, in which players from each team attempt to hit players from the other team with a ball in order to eliminate them from the round without leaving their half of the court.

 In the first two seasons, two teams of five compete in a match of three rounds in a best-of-three format.
 This was altered significantly for season three, see "Other Rule Changes and Amendments" below.
 A round ends when one of the two teams loses all five of its members.
 The first round is standard and is played with two dodgeballs.
 In the second round, often called the "Big Ball Round," a third ball which is twice the diameter of the other two is added into play.
 This ball is often used to deflect attacks.
 In the third round, "Dead Man Walking," the Big Ball is removed and in its place is an orange headband that is placed on one member of each team who is designated the "Dead Man Walking."
 In the first and second seasons, if the Dead Man Walking is eliminated, the team he represents loses the game and consequently the match.